thesephist/ansi.ink/README.md

 ### Text styling

-`ansi` provides an `ansi.style(weight, color)` higher order function to style text being output to a terminal.
+`ansi` provides a `style(weight, color)` higher order function to style text being output to a terminal.
 You can use `ansi.style` with the weight and color constants in the library to make any text coloring function you need.
 You can use it like

 ```
 ansi := load('ansi')